EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Comparative Analysis of EEG-FMs

 \ul{BrainBERT}: This model was trained and evaluated on the same intracranial EEG dataset, Brain TreeBank.
-The downstream task focused on predicting the features of the movies subjects were watching during the EEG recording.
+The downstream task focused on predicting the features of the movies that the subjects were watching during the EEG recording.
 Fine-tuning the pretrained BrainBERT model on this task substantially outperformed fully-supervised linear and multi-layer neural network models.
-Linear probing also achieved Area Under the Receiver Operating Characteristic Curve (AUC) values similar to the fully-supervised models.
+Linear probing also achieved Area Under the Receiver Operating Characteristic Curve (AUC) values similar to those of the fully supervised models.

-\ul{Neuro-GPT}: This model was evaluated on a single scalp EEG dataset that was not used during pretraining, where the downstream task was a 4-class motor-imagery classification.
+\ul{Neuro-GPT}: This model was evaluated on a single scalp EEG dataset that was not used during pretraining, with the downstream task being 4-class motor-imagery classification.
 The fully-supervised baselines considered in this study include BENDR~\cite{kostas2021bendr}, SVM~\cite{oikonomou2017comparison}, EEGNet~\cite{lawhern2018eegnet}, CTCNN~\cite{schirrmeister2017deep}, CCNN~\cite{amin2019deep}, and NG-CRAM~\cite{zhang2020motor}.
-When used in a supervised setting without any pretraining, this model performed similar to other supervised baselines.
+When used in a supervised setting without any pretraining, this model performed similarly to other supervised baselines.
 However, when the pretrained model was fine-tuned for the downstream task, it provided significant improvements in certain configurations.
 In contrast, linear probing performed worse than fully-supervised baselines.